 Directly across the pond from Ulugbek Madrasa, Abdul Aziz Khan Madrasa sits unrestored in its 16th century glory.
 But the student rooms of the Islamic school do house souvenir shops.
 Entrance to Abdul Aziz Khan Madrasa is 8,000 UZS and entrance to the museum is 5,000 UZS.

-This is the first madrasa to be built in Central Asia, built by Ulugbek in 1417.
-This another unrestored building in Bukhara.
-Entrance to Ulugbek Madrasa is 5,000 UZS.
+Ulugbek is the first madrasa to be built in Central Asia, built by Ulugbek in 1417.
+The madrasa is unrestored and you will find a few shops inside.
+Entrance to Ulugbek Madrasa is 5,000 UZS and also includes entrance to Abdul Aziz Khan Madrasa just across the walkway.

 Relax at a Hammam